turfaa/submerged/doc/story.md

 - Primary objective: escape to the surface

-    1. Torpedo room: remove barrels blocking the hatch, go to sonar room
+    1. Weapons room: remove barrels blocking the hatch, go to sonar room
     2. Sonar room: see exit hatch jammed, go to control room
     3. Control room: can't use control panel, must turn on power first, crew's quarters locked.
 Go to engine room
     4. Engine room: see fuse box, turn on backup power, go back to control room